onur1/warp/io/README.md

 # io

-An IO is a computation which, when performed, does some I/O before returning a value of type A.
+An IO represents the result of a non-deterministic computation that may cause side-effects, but never fails and yields a value of type A.

 ```go
 type IO[A any] func() A